 Tabata comments that “South Africa is one of the countries that has the largest number of HIV infections.”
 (2) The National Strategic Plan estimated that 16.6% of young people have HIV.
 (3) These young people are high school learners, university students, employed and unemployed people.

 The research used focus group discussions conducted by a trained interviewer at selected higher education institutions in the Western Cape to gather data on university students.
 In total there were 40 participants.
 Whilst the results are not yet processed, they are hoped to inform Higher Education Institutions which may benefit from the mainstreaming of the importance of HIV/AIDS prevention.

-Finding ways of tackling this information overload is essential in preventing new infections in this vulnerable population.
 Tabata added that “they think that HIV and AIDS are a health and wellness issues, whereas it’s a social issue.
 They have their social life and they only meet HIV in their social life.”
 Finding ways to engage adolescents with HIV prevention without giving them information overload is essential to stopping the virus.

 - STDs in Adolescents and Young Adults – https://www.cdc.gov/std/stats13/surv2013-print.pdf

 - Global AIDS update 2016 – http://www.unaids.org/sites/default/files/media_asset/global-AIDS-update-2016_en.pdf

 - National Strategic Plan for HIV, STIs and TB, 2012-2016 – https://heaids.org.za/site/assets/files/1267/national-strategic-plan-for-hiv-stis-and-tb-2012-2016.pdf

 - A Social Neuroscience Perspective on Adolescent Risk-Taking – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2396566/

 - Centres for Disease Control and Prevention – https://www.cdc.gov/std/stats13/adol.htm